Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Appendices

-\end{small} Piecewise training \cite{suttonpiecewise} is a heuristic method to predict the graph factors from separate ``pieces" of the graph.
-The piecewise objective function is equivalent to the likelihood function of a node-split graph \cite{sutton2007piecewise}, which contains all the single-factor components split from the original graph.
-Using the factor $\varphi$ defined at (\ref{potential}), the piecewise likelihood in our case is:
+\end{small} Piecewise training \citep{suttonpiecewise} is a heuristic method to predict the graph factors from separate ``pieces" of the graph.
+The piecewise objective function is equivalent to the likelihood function of a node-split graph \citep{sutton2007piecewise}, which contains all the single-factor components split from the original graph.
+Using the CRF notation in Eq. (\ref{CRF}), the piecewise likelihood approximation in our case is:

-Note that computing the piecewise likelihood is quadratic in the number of classes.
+Note that due to the term in the denominator, computing the piecewise likelihood is quadratic in the number of classes.
 Piecewise Pseudolikelihood (PWPL) is the standard pseudolikelihood applied to the node-split graph.
 Its computation is efficient because the objective function is simply the sum of local conditional probabilities.
-Sutton and McCallum \cite{sutton2007piecewise} showed that in many cases the PWPL has better accuracy than standard pseudolikelihood, and in some scenarios it has nearly equivalent performance to piecewise approximation and even to global maximum likelihood.
-In our case, applying pseudolikelihood approach on the piecewise objective (\ref{piecewise}) would give us the PWPL form:
+In our case, applying the pseudolikelihood approach on the piecewise objective (\ref{piecewise}) would give us the following PWPL form:

-The first term is inside the $\log$ function is equivalent to the forward MEMM objective function (\ref{transition-memm}), while the second term can be reduced to derive the PWPL form:
+\citet{sutton2007piecewise} showed that in many cases the PWPL has better accuracy than standard pseudolikelihood, and in some scenarios has nearly equivalent performance to piecewise approximation and even to global maximum likelihood.
+The first term inside the $\log$ function is equivalent to the forward MEMM objective function (\ref{transition-memm}) that we used.
+The second term can be written in the form: